 How to Reset the Start Menu in Windows 10 via Local User Account?

 Note: Microsoft has deprecated the “TileDataLayer” model in the Windows 10 1703 Creators Update.
-So that, if you are using an older Windows 10 version before Windows 10 1703 Creators Update, then only this method will work.
+So, if you are using an older Windows 10 version before Windows 10 1703 Creators Update, then only this method will work.
 Otherwise, you can continue with the Registry method to reset the Start menu on Windows 10.

 All the Start menu layout information remains stored in a database inside the TileDataLayer folder for your information.
 If this database is corrupt, your Start menu will not work properly.
 If we replace this faulty database with a working database, the problem will be fixed immediately.
 Fortunately, there is a workaround to reset the Start menu layout on your Windows 10 computer that is not complicated.